jfarhanm/jfarhanm.github.io/bbb.md

 ## Some Trivia
-"Blorgons" are the arch enemies of The Inspector on the long running British Science fiction show "Inspector Spacetime.
-The author, however, go to know about them from the show community so here's a [link](https://community-sitcom.fandom.com/wiki/Blorgons).
+"Blorgons" are the arch enemies of The Inspector on the long running British Science fiction show "Inspector Spacetime" from the show _community_ so here's a [link](https://community-sitcom.fandom.com/wiki/Blorgons).
+Watch _community_ btw , it's a great show ;).

 The author also thinks that the name bodge_glue, which describes exactly what this project does, is a good fit here.
 The name may change in the future. here's a little Tom scott video, explaining what a [bodge](https://www.youtube.com/watch?v=lIFE7h3m40U) is.

 # FINAL WARNING
-This project was in no way meant to be used in a production environment or to be shipped to a user.
-The sole purpose is protoyping.
+This project is in no way meant to be used in a production environment or to be shipped to a user.
+Ever.
+EVER!.
+Prototype with it , play with it , and have fun it with it. _It's not about money, it's about sending a message_

 --jfm